cheind/torch-spherical-harmonics/README.md

 sh = torchsh.rsh_cart_3(xyz) # tensor (N,...,16) of Ynm
 ```

-`torchsh` contains generated RSH functions up to degree 8 with the naming convention `rsh_cart_{degree}`.
+This relies on pre-generated RSH functions, which `torchsh` contains up to degree 8.
+They follow the the naming convention `rsh_cart_{degree}`.

 If you do not want to include a new library, you may just as well just include [`torchsh/rsh.py`](./torchsh/rsh.py) in your project, which requires only `torch` to be installed.

 ## Code Generation